 For 180 years, it was said the dollar was ‘as good as gold.’
 In fact, it was as good as gold; U.S. government creditors could convert their dollars to U.S. gold.
 The currency was 100% convertible to gold in foreign exchange from 1792 (President George Washington) until the dollar’s tie to gold was severed completely on August 15, 1971 (President Richard Nixon).

-The colossal decision to sever the dollar’s tie to gold was called the “NIXON SHOCK.”
-Overnight, the paper dollar was backed by nothing tangible.
+The colossal decision to remove the discipline of gold from the dollar was called the “NIXON SHOCK.”
+Overnight, the dollar was a “fiat” currency (backed by nothing tangible).

 Gold is timeless money.
 The sole purpose of gold is to store value.
 All currencies are constantly measured against the timeless value of this monetary metal.
 According to the former Board Chairman of the Federal Reserve, the dollar is no match for “the golden measuring rod:”

 MEASURING THE VALUE OF ONE DOLLAR: